ShreejaMandaloju/ShreejaMandaloju/README.md

 ## Hi, I'm Shreeja ✨

 🧠 Computer Science student at Sridevi Women's Engineering College<br/>
-🔷 I have successfully completed an AICTE internship with initiative of Microsoft & SAP, during which I developed a Personal Fitness Tracker using Python, a machine learning-based web application that predicts calorie burn based on user inputs like age, BMI, and heart rate.<br/>
+🔷 I have successfully completed an AICTE internship by TechSaksham implemented by Edunent Foundation with initiative CSR of Microsoft & SAP, during which I developed a Personal Fitness Tracker using Python, a machine learning-based web application that predicts calorie burn based on user inputs like age, BMI, and heart rate.<br/>
 🟢 Participated in Smart India Hackathon (SIH) 2024, developing a Blockchain based Voting System.<br/>
 🟢 Participated in Flipkart Girls Wanna Code (GWC) 2025, a competitive coding program by Flipkart for women in tech.